Improve your occupational therapy documentation.

-Sutures were removed, and wound is healing well with some edema and surgical glue and scabbing remaining.
+Sutures were removed and wound is healing well with some edema, surgical glue, and scabbing remaining.

 Patient was provided education regarding ergonomic setup at work and home, along with home exercise program, including active digital flexor tendon gliding, wrist flexion and extension active range of motion, active thumb opposition, active isolated flexor pollicis longus glide, and passive wrist extension for completion 4-6x/day each day at 5-10 repetitions.

 He was able to verbally repeat the home exercise program and demonstrate for therapist, and was given handout.

 Patient was given verbal and written instruction in scar management techniques and scar mobilization massage (3x/day for 3-5 minutes).
 He was also issued a scar pad to be worn overnight, along with a tubular compression sleeve.

 Mr. Peppercorn is a 46-year-old male who presents with decreased right grip strength and range of motion, as well as persistent pain, following carpal tunnel release surgery.
 These deficits have a negative impact on his ability to write, type, and open his laptop and door handles.
 Anticipate patient may progress more slowly due to diabetes in initial weeks, but BCTOQ reflects that the patient is not progressing as quickly as normal, and is at risk of falling into projected 10-30% of patients who do not have positive outcomes following carpal tunnel release.
 Patient will benefit from skilled OT to address these deficits, adhere to post-op treatment protocol, and return to work on light duty for initial four weeks.

 Plan of care